+1.08 | Treasury Management

+This section covers the way in which the Strategy relates to the Council's treasury management activity.
+It covers:

+- The Council's Borrowing Strategy

+- The relationship between the Council's debt portfolio and its Capital Financing Requirement

+- The Authorised Limit and Operational Debt Limits for borrowing, ensuring the limits on the Council's exposure to debt are set

+- The Council's Investment Strategy

+- Treasury management governance.

+1.09 Commercial activities

+This section reports that the Council has limited commercial activity, having a limited portfolio of investment properties (agricultural properties and industrial units).

+1.10 Liabilities

-1.08 Treasury Management This section covers the way in which the Strategy relates to the Council's treasury management activity.
-It covers: The Council's Borrowing Strategy The relationship between the Council's debt portfolio and its Capital Financing Requirement The Authorised Limit and Operational Debt Limits for borrowing, ensuring the limits on the Council's exposure to debt are set The Council's Investment Strategy Treasury Management governance.
-1.09 Commercial activities This section reports that the Council has limited commercial activity, having a limited portfolio of investment properties (agricultural properties and industrial units).
-1.10 Liabilities This section explains the liabilities which the Council has, in particular the deficit on its pension fund, and links with the Council's Statement of Accounts.
-1.11 Revenue budget implications This section shows the impact of the capital financing costs on the revenue stream of the Council's budget.
-1.12 Knowledge and skills This section details the skills of officers involved in developing and managing the capital programme and treasury management activity, and explains that the Council makes use of external advisers to assist with this activity.
-1.13 Prudential Indicators The Council is required by the Code to develop and monitor Prudential Indicators.
+This section explains the liabilities which the Council has, in particular the deficit on its pension fund, and links with the Council's Statement of Accounts.

+1.11 Revenue budget implications

+This section shows the impact of the capital financing costs on the revenue stream of the Council's budget.

+1.12 Knowledge and skills

+This section details the skills of officers involved in developing and managing the capital programme and treasury management activity, and explains that the Council makes use of external advisers to assist with this activity.

+1.13 Prudential Indicators

+The Council is required by the Code to develop and monitor Prudential Indicators.
 These are contained within the various sections of the Strategy, and are indicated as such.

+1.14 Prudential Code Update

+CIPFA is looking to strengthen its Code to ensure local authorities' financial plans are affordable, prudent and sustainable.
+The updated Code is expected to be published by the end of the year.
+The Code will clarify what constitutes prudential borrowing activities to help stop a number of authorities from misinterpreting its provision.

+Key changes will include clarification to better define commercial activity and investment and a requirement to incorporate an assessment of risk against levels of resources.

-2.00 RESOURCE IMPLICATIONS 2.01 Financial consequences for capital resources are as set out within the report and appendix.
-2.02 Financial consequences for revenue resources are as set out within the report and appendix.
+2.00 RESOURCE IMPLICATIONS 2.01 Financial consequences for capital resources are as set out within the report and in Appendix 1.
+2.02 Financial consequences for revenue resources are as set out within the report and in Appendix 1.

-3.00 IMPACT ASSESSMENT AND D RISK MANAGEMENT 3.01 Programme often have very la The purpose of the Capital St e the Council's assets and its Capital arge and long term financial implications. rategy includes setting a clear framework an be made mitigating the risks involved.
-3.02 Ways of Working (Sustainal ble Development) Principles Impact Long-term Prevention The impacts upon sustainable Integration development principles of the Capital Collaboration Programme which influences the Capital Involvement Strategy are listed in the Capital Programme 2020/21 - 2022/23 report included elsewhere on this agenda.
-3.03 Well-being Goals Impact Prosperous Wales Resilient Wales The impacts upon the well-being goals of Healthier Wales the Capital Programme which influences More equal Wales the Capital Strategy are listed in the Cohesive Wales Capital Programme 2020/21 - 2022/23 Vibrant Wales report included elsewhere on this agenda.
-Globally responsible Wales
+3.00 IMPACT ASSESSMENT ANI D RISK MANAGEMENT 3.01 Programme often have very lipurpose of the Capital Strate olve the Council's assets and its Capital arge and long term financial implications.
+The egy includes setting a clear framework within made, therefore mitigating the risks involved.
+3.02 Ways of Working (Sustainable Development) Principles Impact Long-term Prevention Integration Collaboration Involvement The impacts upon sustainable development principles of the Capital Programme which influences the Capital Strategy are listed in the Capital Programme 2022/23 - 2024/25 report included elsewhere on this agenda.
+3.03 Well-being Goals Impact Prosperous Wales Resilient Wales Healthier Wales More equal Wales Cohesive Wales Vibrant Wales Globally responsible Wales The impacts upon the well-being goals of the Capital Programme which influences the Capital Strategy are listed in the Capital Programme 2022/23 - 2024/25 report included elsewhere on this agenda.
+3.04 influences the Capital Strate ents essment of the Capital Programme which gy are discussed in the Capital Programme uded elsewhere on this agenda.

-4.00 CONSULTATIONS REQUIRED / CARRIED OUT 4.01 The Capital Strategy and the proposed Capital Programme will be referred to the Corporate Resources Overview and Scrutiny Committee for comment at its meeting in 14 th November 2019 with their comments being fed back to Cabinet verbally before being discussed at County Council in December 2019.
+4.00 CONSULTATIONS REQUIRED / CARRIED OUT 4.01 The Capital Strategy and the proposed Capital Programme will be referred to the Corporate Resources Overview and Scrutiny Committee for comment at its meeting on 11 th November 2021, with their comments being fed back to Cabinet verbally before being discussed at County Council in December 2021.